HERCA activities on veterinary applications are under the responsibility of the WG on Veterinary Applications (WGVA).

 - The proposal shall be developed in close collaboration with representative scientific/professional societies of veterinary medicine.

-The ultimate goal is to provide a solid basis for a (more) harmonised approach throughout Europe.
-This should provide better guarantees for the justified and optimised diagnosis and treatment of animals in each and every of our member countries, and thus also of those who are taken abroad to receive treatment.
-The approaches proposed will have to duly consider the exposure risks of professionally exposed persons, pet owners, animal handlers and the public at large.
+The ultimate goal is to provide a solid basis for a more harmonised approach throughout Europe.
+This should provide better guarantees for the justified and optimised diagnosis and treatment of animals and thus also of those who are taken abroad to receive treatment.

 In 2017, WGVA was able to release the guidelines on radiation protection education and training of veterinary professionals.